TerryThibault/insane_boilerplate/mshta-ads.md

 If HTAs are not used regularly, it is worth disabling the mshta.exe executable entirely.
 If HTAs are used from the command line, it would make sense to change the default program that a `.hta` program is run by (perhaps to notepad) so that a user is less likely to fall victim to a social engineering attack involving HTAs.

-Because HTAs are executed by mshta.exe, a microsoft signed binary, it is possible for an adversary to bypass application whitelisting by crafting a custom hta file that runs PowerShell or VBA code.
+Because HTAs are executed by mshta.exe, a microsoft signed binary, it is possible for an adversary to bypass application whitelisting by crafting a custom hta program that runs PowerShell or VBA code.

 Example:
 ```